 Whatever the circumstances surrounding your upcoming move — good or bad, exciting or nerve-wracking — the process is going to be fast-paced, overwhelming, and potentially stressful.
 However, it doesn’t have to be this way!
 It is possible to go through with a house move and not turn your hair grey at the same time.

-If this sounds appealing to you, here are the top five tips to deal with stress when moving.
+If this sounds appealing to you, here are our top five tips to deal with stress when moving.

 1. Plan and then plan some more

 We all procrastinate, especially when something as overwhelming as moving house is on the horizon.
-However, attempting to clear clutter, pack those boxes, organize your belongings, and vacate your old home last minute is guaranteed to bring an unnecessary level of stress.
+However, attempting to clear clutter, pack those boxes, organise your belongings, and vacate your old home all at the last minute is guaranteed to bring on unnecessary levels of stress.
 You need to start planning far earlier than you think!